mvolkmann/blog/src/astro.md

 ## API Endpoints

-Endpoint functions can be invoked at build time or runtime.
+Endpoint functions can be invoked at build time or run time.
 They are defined in `.js` and `.ts` files under the `src/pages` directory.
 Consider placing these files in a subdirectory named "api".